jennaborowy/MERN-Planner-App/README.md

 - an overall improvement to the UI

 ## Database Connection:
 For my purposes, I used a MongoDB Atlas cluster.
-This contains an events collection and a todos collection
+This contains an events collection and a todos collection.

 ## To use:
 - [install](https://nodejs.org/en) Node and NPM if you don't have them